 The United Downs Geothermal Power project (UDDGP) is an innovative multi-partner, cross-disciplinary endeavour to explore if geothermal technology can produce commercial energy in the UK.
 The project will run for three years and is funded by the European Regional Development Fund (ERDF).

-At the University of Plymouth, we're undertaking research relating to the public perception and communication of geothermal power, geothermal technologies and the subsurface environment – and we need your help.
+We're undertaking research relating to the public perception and communication of geothermal power, geothermal technologies and the subsurface environment – and we need your help.
+Find out more.

 What is happening in Cornwall?